Tragedy at an archery club as lightning strikes 14 people in Jackson, NJ

 ⚡The circumstances of the hit are still under investigation

-JACKSON — One person has died after over a dozen people were struck by lightning at an archery club early Wednesday evening.
+JACKSON — One person was fatally killed in a lightning strike that injured over a dozen people at an archery club early Wednesday evening.

 The other individuals struck, who were between the ages of 7 to 61, suffered injuries ranging from burns to non-specific complaints of not feeling well, according to Kunz.
 One person was initially unconscious.